New Baltimore heat treatment facility keeps cargo pest-free

 The facility, which was completed in August, has a modular design so may well be expanded if future demand for heat treatment changes.

 Using up to eight 500,000-BTU heaters fed by three 1000-gallon propane tanks, the building quickly heats to approximately 160F to allow vehicles to reach temperatures of 140F.

-The total cycle time from load to unload is approximately two hours per event, and since the facility opened in September, more than 1000 vehicles have been treated.
+The total cycle time from load to unload is approximately two hours per event, and since the facility opened, thousands of vehicles have been treated.